Direct Sourcing | 3 MIN READ

 Adding talent currently working on projects throughout your organization is a great first step to curating your own talent network.
 This group can serve as the foundation for launching your program.
 However, it is important to keep in mind they may not be responsive to project opportunities until their current projects end.

-An often overlooked yet potentially most valuable resource, “alumni” independent talent are another strong source for building out your talent network.
+An often overlooked yet potentially valuable resource, “alumni” independent talent are another strong source for building out your talent network.
 Alumni talent are former independent contractors or employees who have successfully worked for or engaged with your company in the past.

 In order find these individuals, your HR, procurement, and business management teams will need strong reporting capabilities and resources to find and invite these individuals to join.
 Your organization will also need to share enough open projects to ensure talent find the experience engaging.
 Otherwise, your alumni talent may not see the value in your program.

 Research shows that employees can be a great source for independent talent referrals, and those referred candidates often maintain good working relationships with the client.
 This tactic has proven to be both efficient and cost-effective, while also being a primary source for a company’s highest-tenured resources.
-We consider it a best practice to invite managers in a company to refer independent professionals they know and trust.
-We also strongly suggest taking the “next step” with referrals: solicit those most valuable independents to assist in identifying others for upcoming project opportunities.

 The workforce landscape is rapidly changing, especially with Baby Boomers retiring, leaving huge skill gaps in the full-time talent marketplace.
 Many of these retirees are choosing to work longer but are doing so on their own terms as independent professionals.
 Companies who are both able to retain their own retirees as independents and attract other talented retirees will create a strong pool of independent talent who have the skills and expertise to take on any challenge.